martinlindhe/efyran/README.md

 /lootmycorpse               - loot your corpse /lootallcorpses             - tell peers to loot their corpse /usecorpsesummoner          - summon corpse in guild lobby

+/looton, /lootoff           - toggle autoloot (non-persistent.
+Use peer `settings.autoloot = true` to make it permanent) /doloot                     - manually trigger autoloot on this peer

 /scribe                     - scribes all spells in inventory